zzfima/docs.ru-ru/docs/visual-basic/programming-guide/language-features/control-flow/nested-control-structures.md

 End Sub
 ```

- `Next` В предыдущем примере первая инструкция закрывает внутренний `For` цикл, а последняя `Next` инструкция закрывает внешний `For` цикл.
+ In the preceding example, the first `Next` statement closes the inner `For` loop and the last `Next` statement closes the outer `For` loop.

- Аналогично, в `If` вложенных инструкциях `End If` инструкции автоматически применяются к ближайшей `If` предыдущей инструкции. Вложенные `Do` циклы работают аналогичным образом с самой внутренней `Loop` инструкцией, соответствующей `Do` самой внутренней инструкции.
+ Likewise, in nested `If` statements, the `End If` statements automatically apply to the nearest prior `If` statement.
+Nested `Do` loops work in a similar fashion, with the innermost `Loop` statement matching the innermost `Do` statement.

 > [!NOTE]
-> Для многих структур управления при щелчке ключевого слова все ключевые слова в структуре выделяются. `If` Например, если щелкнуть `If...Then...Else` `Then` `End If` `Else`конструкцию, будут выделены `ElseIf`все экземпляры ,,,ивконструкции.`If` Чтобы перейти к следующему или предыдущему выделенному ключевому слову, нажмите клавиши CTRL + SHIFT + стрелка вниз или CTRL + SHIFT + стрелка вверх.
+> For many control structures, when you click a keyword, all of the keywords in the structure are highlighted.
+For instance, when you click `If` in an `If...Then...Else` construction, all instances of `If`, `Then`, `ElseIf`, `Else`, and `End If` in the construction are highlighted.
+To move to the next or previous highlighted keyword, press CTRL+SHIFT+DOWN ARROW or CTRL+SHIFT+UP ARROW.

-## <a name="nesting-different-kinds-of-control-structures"></a>Вложение различных видов структур управления
+## <a name="nesting-different-kinds-of-control-structures"></a>Nesting Different Kinds of Control Structures
- Один тип структуры управления можно вложить в другой тип. В следующем примере `With` используется блок `For Each` внутри цикла `With` и вложенные `If` блоки внутри блока.
+ You can nest one kind of control structure within another kind.
+The following example uses a `With` block inside a `For Each` loop and nested `If` blocks inside the `With` block.

 ```vb
 For Each ctl As System.Windows.Forms.Control In Me.Controls